 State Library has used 3D capture techniques to create an SLS Nylon printed replica of the globe that is able to be touched as the original was intended to be experienced.
 The model is accompanied by open access resources including digital 3D models and 3D printable files.

 The project involved creating 3D models of the globe using scanning techniques and photogrammetry to capture the finite details of it.

 User testing at Braille House indicated that the Braille markings in the reproduction print were difficult to discern as the Braille on the original had been worn down.
 It was decided to enhance the Braille marks in the 3D printed version.
-This work was undertaken by an industrial designer to create even and legible Braille.3D printing
+This work was undertaken by an industrial designer to create even and legible Braille.

 Access high-resolution printing files.
 These files were originally printed via MJF in Nylon.